brorbw/wakatime-firefox-addon/README.md

 This addon will only track time used on GitHub.
 It can use any wakatime compatible server.

-Activity is added as one project called `github.com` and each repository as a branch to this project.
-As an example `brorbw/wakatime-firefox-addon` would be a branch under `github.com` in your dashboard.
-This is a little bit hacky but adding each repository as it's own project cluttered the interface IMO.
+Activity is added to projects based on the repository name.
+The language will be `github`.

 Firefox addon store link https://addons.mozilla.org/en-US/firefox/addon/wakatime-client